frontlobby/stylelint-config-lcb/README.md

-# stylelint-config-lcb
-Stylelint styles for CSS/LESS for LCB
+Shop standard Stylelint styles for CSS/LESS for LCB